-- reviewing pupils' progress towards their goals at pupil progress meeting with teachers and SLT half-termly; - reviewing the impact of interventions using our Intervention Tracker after 6 weeks; - monitoring by the Inclusion Manager at Termly SEND days with teachers following halftermly SEND observations; - using SEND support plans;

-- holding termly Extra Provision Meetings with parents, teachers and Inclusion Manager; - Holding annual reviews for pupils with EHC plans.
+- reviewing pupils' progress towards their goals at pupil progress meeting with teachers and SLT half-termly; - reviewing the impact of interventions using our Intervention Tracker after 6 weeks; - monitoring by the Inclusion Manager at Termly SEND days with teachers following SEND observations; - using SEND support plans; - holding termly Extra Provision Meetings with parents, teachers and Inclusion Manager; - holding annual reviews for pupils with EHC plans - the SEND governor monitors through liaison with SMT, especially Inclusion Manager and also through visits and learning walks. - the headteacher reports to governors on SEND matters through her termly reports to FGB.

-5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND
+5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND an activity, then alternative activities that will cover the same curriculum areas will be provided within the school environment, wherever possible.